VinamraSuman17/ADOBE-FINALS/README.md

 ---

 ## Why This Solution Stands Out
-Most hackathon projects demonstrate a single feature.
-Our system demonstrates a **full architecture** that blends rule-based intelligence, semantic retrieval, and large language models in harmony:

 ### Hybrid Intelligence
 - Rule‑based (from 1A): Deterministic, lightning‑fast heading extraction and page mapping using font features, patterns, and positional heuristics—no ML required for structure.